DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 If the start page is not specified, it defaults to `about:blank`.

-To test webpages in local directories, you can use the `file://` scheme or relative paths.
+You can use the `file://` scheme or relative paths to test web pages in local directories.

 ```js
 fixture `MyFixture`